faq page (internet is not provided, see below)

 WHAT CAN I DO TO AVOID SEA-SICKNESS?
 Sea sick tablets can be purchased ahead of time or at the pharmacy in Valdez.

 IS THERE INTERNET SERVICE?
 No, the lodge does not provide internet service.
-But guests there is a cell booster for guests to make phone calls or make their phone a "hotspot" for internet.
+But there is a cell booster for guests to make phone calls or make their phone a "hotspot" for internet.
 International guests that want internet will need to but a $50 smart cell phone from Radio Shack in Valdez and make it a "hotspot".
 Data plans can be purchased at Radio Shack as well.
+We recommend sorting this out ahead of time if you will require interent service while traveling to/from or staying at the lodge.

 WILL MY CELL PHONE WORK AT THE LODGE?
 Depending on your carrier, you may get signal.
 We have repeaters at the lodge that carry Verizon and AT&T and some smaller carriers.
 You can use the repeater to make calls or make your phone a hotspot to get online.
 If you need to make a call and don’t have a phone that works, the lodge has one that your welcome to use for emergency calls.

 IS THERE 24 HOUR ELECTRICITY?
 Yes.
-Each room also has A/C power. (no hair dryers allowed)
+Each room also has A/C power. (please no hair dryers allowed)

 ARE THERE SHOWERS AND INDOOR BATHROOMS?
 Yes.
 We have community showers and bathrooms located at the bunkhouse.